cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-1.md

 ]
 ```

 It may fetch this data from a database that's maintained by an entirely different department in Walmart.
-The sender of the HTTP request, then, can solely focus on using this information to build a website and show it to the end-user.
+The sender of the HTTP request, then, can solely focus on using this information to build a website and show it to the end user.

 Web servers are critical in the creation of APIs that rely on **dynamic** data: